mobilemind/GridImageSearch/README.md

 7. [ ] Use the ActionBar SearchView or custom layout as the query box instead of an EditText
 8. [ ] User can share an image to their friends or email it to themselves
 9. [ ] Robust error handling, _check if internet is available_ (implemented!), handle error cases, network failures
-10. [ ] Optional: Improve the user interface and experiment with image assets and/or styling and coloring
+10. [ ] Improve the user interface and experiment with image assets and/or styling and coloring
 11. [ ] __Bonus__: Replace Filter Settings Activity with a lightweight modal overlay
 12. [ ] __Bonus__: User can zoom or pan images displayed in full-screen detail view
 13. [ ] __Bonus__: Use the StaggeredGridView to display visually interesting image results
 14. [ ] __Bonus__: Allow user to view all comments for an image within a separate screen or a dialog fragment

 ## Walkthroughs